-Working together, Lorraine and Renée will bring you two choices of workshops.
+Working together, Lorraine and Renée will bring you different choices of Willow & Botanical workshops.

 “You can spend the day with us and make two botanical art pieces or create one in either a morning or afternoon workshop, the choice is yours.”